marcoc1712/cuelib/README.md

 release is the current development branch, main differences are:

-1.3.1 - Detect BOM and detect encoding.
+1.3.1 - Detect BOM and apply encoding.